Family Law Facts & Figures

 Domestic Violence – Being physically hurt by someone you know or share a home with is just as much criminal behaviour as when the violence is perpetrated by a stranger, and it is often more dangerous.
 Victims of personal abuse can apply for a civil court order that legally prevents the abuser from approaching their home, and from harassing or further harming them.

-Children and Custody – Child custody is a ruling by a magistrate who determines which parent should have the children living with them.This decision is based on a number of factors and also takes into consideration the feelings of the children involved.
-Before you can apply for custody you must ensure that all avenues of amicable agreement have been exhausted.
+Children and child arrangements – Child arrangements deal with who a child lives with and the time they spend with each parent.This decision is based on a number of factors and also takes into consideration the feelings of the children involved.
+Before you can apply for a child arrangements order you must ensure that all avenues of amicable agreement have been exhausted.

 Care Proceedings – The council can start ‘care proceedings’ if they’re very worried about a child.
 At the start of care proceedings, the council asks the family court to make a temporary court order, called an ‘interim care order’.
 It can take up to a year for a court to decide what should happen to the child.
 Sometimes it can take even longer than this.
 Read more about care proceedings here.